kyleboas/tacticsjournal.com/_posts/2024/05/2024-05-09-ones-that-dont-do-anything-won.md

 He's alluding to the fact that he gives the creative control to the players.
 If he forced players to follow a certain pattern or structure, he considers that to be "causing difficulties".

-Give credit to the players first for most in-game changes against Bayern Munich because you would assume most of what transpired was spontaneous.
+Give most of the credit to the players first for most in-game changes against Bayern Munich because you would assume most of what transpired was spontaneous.

+But also give credit to Carlo Ancelotti because he became the first manager in history to reach six Champions League Finals (AC Milan 2003, 2005, 2007; Real Madrid 2014, 2022, 2024).
+He has won four of five (AC Milan 2003, 2007; Real Madrid 2014, 2022).

 <figure>
     <img src="https://i.imgur.com/TEdJTvj.jpeg">